Title: Standard Essential Patents (full details here)

-Claudia Tapia agreed with him and underlined the need to find the right way depending on what we want to create.
+Dr. Claudia Tapia agreed with him and underlined the need to find the right way depending on what we want to create.
 She then stated that as soon as an investment is made, there is a need for a return on that investment.
-She then shared her experience of her in the industry and highlighted that Ericsson spent tens of billions to develop 2G, 3G, 4G and 5G technologies, emphasizing that such technologies are not easily created and are highly complex.
+She then shared her experience in the industry and highlighted that Ericsson spent tens of billions to develop 2G, 3G, 4G and 5G technologies, emphasising that such technologies are not easily created and are highly complex.
 Without a return on investment, she explained, companies like Ericsson would not be able to reinvest in future generations of standardization.
 Only companies from other countries, which are owned or financially supported by their governments would be able to afford it.
 Technological standards are the result of years of R&D, technical meetings and contributions.

-Prof. Javier Fernandez-Lasquetty summed up the session by underlying that SEPs are a complex issue involving policy, competition law, litigation, innovation, and patents.
+Prof. Javier Fernández-Lasquetty summed up the session by underlying that SEPs are a complex issue involving policy, competition law, litigation, innovation, and patents.
 SEPs and FRAND were aspects that used to be confined to the telecom sector, but nowadays it is clear that it will be an expansion towards others.
 He also underlined the relevance of transparency and independent assessment that was brought during the session, as well as litigation and ADR mechanisms.
 In conclusion, there is a need to continue discussing these aspects and for further research.

 Report written by Rebeca Ferrero Guillén and Athena Poysky Gracia